 Do An Internship

 An internship takes it up a notch from job shadowing.
 Instead of being a mere observer while job shadowing, you will actually take on some of the responsibilities of the job.
-This will give you a good idea of whether this is something you are interested in and more importantly whether you have the skills and aptitude for the job.
+This will give you a good idea of whether this is something you are interested in.
+More importantly, you’ll see whether you have the skills and aptitude for the job.

 Are you are interested in pursuing a major in biomedical engineering?
 Or perhaps fashion design or sociology?
 Start by looking for organizations that are related to your interest and apply for an internship.
 Even if it is an unpaid opportunity, it is worth it when you consider that doing an internship is the best way to solidify your choice of major.